ng-heymu/angularDIExample/README.md

-# Angular Seed Project
+# Angular Dependency Injection Example

-Angular seed project with gulp as the build tool.
-As of now, there are 3 gulp tasks; lint, unit-tests and connect.
+Example showing how to create a factory in angularJS using

-- lint : for linting
+- the usual angular.factory
-- unit-test : for running tests
+- using $provide
-- connect : for starting a server. default port is 8888
+- using provider and its' configurations

 # Getting Started

 Please make sure nodeJS is installed.
 Also, please install 'gulp' and 'bower' globally by running the following commonad
-> npm isntall -g gulp
+> npm install -g gulp

 > npm install -g bower